NMan1/Khan-Academy-Bot/README.md

 # Khan-Academy-Bot
 ##### Automates Khan Academy quizzes by brute forcing questions (30<sec per quiz).
-Can be used for farming energy points or in my case automate boring school requirements...
+Can be used for farming energy points or in my case automating boring school requirements...

 - **Usage**
    - Of course with any python project you'll need to install the necessary packages etc